 To edit the router properties, open the Oracle Studio Design perspective and find the binding for the CDC solution you created.
-The binding contains the name of the CDC solution with the suffix router added to it.
-Open the adapter with the name of the solution and the suffix router to edit the properties.
-For information on how to edit adapter properties in Oracle Studio, see Editing Properties in Oracle Studio.
+The binding contains the name of the CDC solution with the suffix \router added to it.
+Open the adapter with the name of the solution and the suffix \router to edit the properties.
+For information on how to edit adapter properties in Oracle Studio, see Editing the OracleAS CDC Adapter Properties.